cloudfoundry-community/terraform-aws-cf-install/README.md

 The one step that isn't automated is the creation of SSH keys.
 We are waiting for that feature to be [added to terraform](https://github.com/hashicorp/terraform/issues/28).
 An AWS SSH Key need to be created in desired region prior to running the following commands.
 Note the name of the key and the path to the pem/private key file for use further down.

 You **must** being using at least terraform version 0.3.6.
-Follow the `make dev` [build instructions](https://github.com/hashicorp/terraform/#developing-terraform) to ensure plugins are built too.

 ```
 $ terraform -v
-Terraform v0.3.6.dev
+Terraform v0.3.6
 ```

 Your chosen AWS Region must have sufficient quota to spin up all of the machines.
 While building various bits, the install process can use up to 13 VMs, settling down to use 7 machines long-term (more, if you want more runners).